ahmetcandiroglu/crawling-python/money-maker/README.md

 # Money Maker
-This little bot has some dollars and wants to more dollars by trading USD for TRY and vice versa.
+This little bot has some dollars and wants to earn more dollars by trading USD for TRY and vice versa.

 * Get buy/sell rate of USD/TRY currency in desired bank